sysflow-telemetry/sf-deployments/integrations/elk/README.md

 ## The processor pipeline

-At the core of the demonstrator is the SysFlow processor.
-The SysFlow processor is a highly configurable tool that reads data provided by the collector and sends them through a pipeline to the final destination.
+At the core of this integration is the SysFlow processor.
+The SysFlow processor is a highly configurable edge processing engine that reads data provided by the collector and sends them through a pipeline to the final destination.
 The behavior is controlled by a pipeline specification.

 The pipeline specification is a JSON document that consists of several plugins and describes how these plugins are connected to each other by channels to form a pipeline.
 In our case this document describes a processing tree rather than a pipeline.
 This is because each plugin can feed more than one output channel.
-In the demonstrator this fan-out is performed by the SysFlow reader which feeds two policy engines which in turn serve two exporters.
+In this deployment, this fan-out is performed by the SysFlow reader which feeds two policy engines which in turn serve two exporters.

-Below is the definition of the processor pipeline we use for the demonstrator.
+The definition of the processor pipeline for this example deployment is given below.
 The pipeline file is specified in the `CONFIG_PATH` environment variable of the `sf-processor` service in [sf/docker-compose.yml](sf/docker-compose.yml) The definition can be found in [sf/resources/pipelines/pipeline.tee.elk.json](sf/resources/pipelines/pipeline.tee.elk.json).